geekymoose/elephant-logger/README.md

     - LOG_DEBUG
 - Printf like log format
     - Log message works like printf message format.
+    - Log max size is 255 char (truncated if higher).
 - Outputs
     - Write logs in several outputs.
         - File
         - Cout
         - Visual Studio Console (Cout is not supported)
+    - Define your own IOutput implementation.
 - Channels
-    - Up to 10 channels
+    - Up to 10 channels (ID from 0 to 9)
     - Each channel may be binded to several outputs.
+        - Use default configuration for fast use.
+        - Set manually outputs in the channels.
 - Log configurations
     - Log Level: Bypass all logs with lower critique level.
-    - Save: save all logs in file.
+    - Save: save all logs in safe files.
-    - ClearAtStart: reset log file at start.
-(Otherwise, append).
+    - Reset log files at start (Except saved logs).